What is a bottleneck?

 How do I respond to this bottleneck?

 If work is consistently overdue, you risk sending the message that people are not accountable for their work, which might make people think that their efforts are not considered important.
-By insisting that all items are completed on time, people will understand that improvement is a priority, that they are accountable for making improvements, and that you value their contributions.
+By insisting that all Items are completed on time, people will understand that improvement is a priority, that they are accountable for making improvements, and that you value their contributions.

 How do I fix this bottleneck?